Global Site Navigation (use tab and down arrow)

 March 22, 12:30 - 1:30 p.m. | Chair: Betina Agas

-Positive Impacts of Social Media on Young Peoples Mental Health
+Positive Impacts of Social Media on Young People's Mental Health

 My internship is with UNB’s Positive Mental Health Team (PMHT) as their social media representative.
 I make the posts that advertise our events and once a week I make a post about strategies to improve students’ mental health.
 This internship has been beneficial for me as I plan to be a high school teacher.
 I struggled with my mental health in high school and would not have gotten through without compassionate teachers and I hope to provide the same for my students.

 Through this internship I have noticed that our platform as a place of positivity for students is making a big difference.
 We do amazing events that give people a sense of community and a place of encouragement.
-In our day in age, the best way to get information out about our events is social media.
+In our day and age, the best way to get information out about our events is social media.

 My whole life I have heard about the negative effects of social media on young people, and I have experienced some of these side effects myself.
 However, with the work I am doing at the PMHT, I am seeing a whole different side of social media.
 It will be impossible for us to eradicate social media for young people, and I believe we should not even if we could, as instead we should be looking into how to use social media beneficially.